40 Years Ago: Eddie Van Halen Joins Brian May for ‘Star Fleet Project’

-On Oct.
-31, 1983, the Star Fleet Project blasted off.
+The Star Fleet Project blasted off on Oct.
+31, 1983.
 No, this wasn’t a NASA initiative, but the brainchild of Brian May.

 It all started when the Queen guitar god and astrophysicist's son hooked his dad onto the Japanese television series X Bomber, which was renamed Star Fleet in the U.K. This inspired the elder May to re-record the show's theme song with some friends.

 Luckily, May's pals included rockers like REO Speedwagon drummer Alan Gratzer, journeyman keyboardist Fred Mandel (Alice Cooper, Pink Floyd), session bassist Phil Chen (Jeff Beck, Rod Stewart), Queen colleague Roger Taylor (who provided backing vocals) and Eddie Van Halen.

 READ MORE: Top 10 Van Halen Songs

 Together, this formidable wrecking crew ripped through an extended hard-rock arrangement of the "Star Fleet Theme," cut an unused May composition called "Let Me Out" and then jammed on a 12-minute tribute to Eric Clapton that they fittingly titled "Blues Breaker."

 Listen to Brian May and Eddie Van Halen's 'Star Fleet'

 A Clash for the Ages

 According to Van Halen News Desk, the whole thing was done in two days.
 VHND also notes that there were no plans to release the sessions at first.